S

 Spinner shark feeding on baitfish, Ningaloo Reef, Western Australia.

-Spinner Shark Distribution, Population and Habitat
+Spinner Shark Distribution, Population, and Habitat

 These sharks live in the warmer oceans of the Pacific, Indian, Mediterranean, and Caribbean.
 They prefer warmer water, and those in the colder Atlantic waters are usually migratory.
-They travel to warmer waters to fish and breed.
+They travel to warmer waters to feed and breed.

 Spinner sharks have been spotted in the waters off Cuba, the Bahamas, Brazil, and Argentina.
 Many islands of the Indian Ocean, including Madagascar, have them in their waters.
 They have also been found in Australia, Sumatra, and Vietnam.